Vyral/base-template/_posts/2018-05-14-terms-all-first-time-homebuyers-should-know-part-2.md

 {% include pullquote.html %}

 **8. Closing costs.** Typically, homebuyers will pay anywhere between 2% to 5% of the list price to cover a number of final expenses, called closing costs.
-Closing costs are made up of title fees, lender fees, application fees, and more.&nbsp;
+Closing costs are made up of title fees, lender fees, application fees, and more.

 **9. Buying down the interest rate.** Sometimes, contributing a certain amount of money toward your loan can allow you to lower your interest rate.
 Every lender has their own guidelines for this process, but consider this example: Say you’ve purchased a home with a 30-year mortgage at a list price of $150,000 and an interest rate of 5%.
-In this case, the lender might require you to pay $1,500 to buy down your interest rate to 4.25%.&nbsp;
+In this case, the lender might require you to pay $1,500 to buy down your interest rate to 4.25%.

 **10. Escrow.** This refers to the account set up by the lender in order to collect fees to be paid at a later date.
 These fees could include insurance, property taxes, and other costs.